spotify/fmt-maven-plugin/README.md

 `verbose` is whether the plugin should print a line for every file that is being formatted.
 It defaults to `false`.

+`filesNamePattern` represents the pattern that filters files to format.
+The defaults value is set to `.*\.java`.

 example:
 ```xml
 <build>